zeplin/connected-components-docs/GETTING_STARTED.md

 If you're using the Visual Studio Code extension, simply click “Add styleguide” or “Add project” and you'll be presented with a list.

-After adding projects or styleguides to our configuration file, it should look like so:
+After we add the styleguide to our configuration file, it should look like so:

 ```json
 {